ivanpro/Weather-App/README.md

 # Weather-App
-Proof of concept app to display current weather and city map location
+Proof of concept app to display current weather based on current location or city/zip code